Will we ever want to have sex with robots?

 "Our skill-set is based on commercial and military robotics and what we did is we looked for an opportunity in the marketplace to apply that technology.

-"One very obvious market is healthcare - but there's a less-known which is gaining more and more momentum which is the sex industry."'Exciting time'
+"One very obvious market is healthcare - but there's a less-known which is gaining more and more momentum which is the sex industry."

 Mr Hines says his aim in developing his robot's artificial intelligence engine, was to go beyond a simple sex aid and to provide companionship.